 DESCRIPTION: Economic Justice Coordinator

-The Philadelphia Reparations Task Force seeks an Economic Justice Coordinator to lead community cohorts and an economic justice committee to develop reparations proposals that address and resolve the issues of economic disparity and poverty among Black Philadelphians who descend from Africans enslaved in the United States.
-The coordinator must have the capacity to provide pro bono professional expertise, be excellent coordinators, and work very well with others.
-Applicants should have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
-Task Force members will be generally expected to:
+The Philadelphia Reparations Task Force Economic Justice Coordinator will lead community cohorts and an economic justice committee to develop reparations proposals that address and resolve the issues of economic disparity and poverty among Black Philadelphians.
+The coordinator will provide pro bono professional expertise, excellent coordinating, and work with reparations stakeholders in Philadelphia.
+The coordinator will have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
+Task Force coordinator will:

 - Develop, read, review, and write reports.